cardano-foundation/CIPs/CIP-0062/README.md

 ### **Returns**
 `cbor\<vkey>` - cbor serialized 64 bytes (x, y) Ed25519 public key

-There should be only a single single voting key per wallet / mnemonic.

 The **`votingKey`** should be derived from the following path.